MicrosoftDocs/azure-devops-docs/docs/report/extend-analytics/data-model-analytics-service.md

 ##Entity Properties

 The following table provides a partial list of the WorkItemRevision entity properties to illustrate some common details.
-The last three propertiesâ€“CreatedDate, CreatedDateSK, CreatedOn-- show that the same value is often expressed in multiple properties, each designed for different scenarios.
+The last three properties€“CreatedDate, CreatedDateSK, CreatedOn-- show that the same value is often expressed in multiple properties, each designed for different scenarios.

 | Property | Type | Description|
 |--------|------------|------------|